Saudi official denies threat to harm UN Khashoggi investigator

 Agnes Callamard, the U.N. expert on summary killings, has said that a Saudi official threatened at a Jan.
 2020 meeting in Geneva that she would be “taken care of” if she was not reined in following her investigation into the journalist’s murder.

 She said the remark was interpreted by U.N. officials as a “death threat”.
-The United Nations confirmed her account on Wednesday, describing the remark as a “threat”.
+The United Nations human rights office confirmed her account on Wednesday.

 Neither Callamard nor the United Nations has identified the Saudi official who made the remark.
 However, the head of Saudi Arabia’s human rights commission, Awwad Alawwad, identified himself as the official on Thursday, while denying he had intended any threat.